aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `image_id` - Custom Image support.
 Must based on CentOS7 or AliyunLinux2.
 * `user_data` - (Optional, Available in 1.81.0+) Windows instances support batch and PowerShell scripts.
 If your script file is larger than 1 KB, we recommend that you upload the script to Object Storage Service (OSS) and pull it through the internal endpoint of your OSS bucket.
 * `exclude_autoscaler_nodes` - (Optional, Available in 1.88.0+) Exclude autoscaler nodes from `worker_nodes`. default: false
+* `node_name_mode` - (Optional, Available in 1.88.0+) Each node name consists of a prefix, an IP substring, and a suffix.
+For example, if the node IP address is 192.168.0.55, the prefix is aliyun.com, IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.

 #### Addons